 Reedness Primary School have established mechanisms to identify, intervene in, and escalate any concerns where appropriate.
-Smoothwall is used the school's Filtering and Monitoring system.
-Any concerns are reported immediately to the DSL via the school's CPOMS system.
+Smoothwall software on the server and settings located within our Google account.

 Adherence to the standards will be regularly reviewed (at least annually) and involve discussion with IT staff and service providers and the nominated Governor and SLT member for this area of safeguarding as well as the DSL (who will lead and retain responsibility for this).
 This will be supported by an annual risk assessment that considers and reflects the risks faced by our school community.